Best Places to Get Good Furniture for Cheap

 Craigslist

 Craigslist is pretty straightforward.
-Just type the name of the item you’re looking for, and it will pull up anything that has been listed with that name.
+Just type the name of the item you’re searching for, and it will pull up anything that has been listed with that name.

-Also, search all of the names that people call that type of furniture.
-A dresser can also be found under chest of drawers, chest, bedroom furniture, highboy, nightstand etc.
+Also, search all of the names that people call that type of item.
+A dresser can also be found under chest of drawers, chest, bedroom furniture, highboy, nightstand, etc.

 Friends and Family

-It’s always great to enlist the help of family and friends too!
-Let them know that you are looking for furniture, and they will probably come to you when they are trying to get rid of it.
+It’s always great to enlist the help of family and friends, too!
+Let them know that you are looking for furniture, and they will probably come to you when they are trying to get rid of theirs.

 Estate Sales

 And then there are estate sales.
-These are a little bit more complicated, but totally worth it if you find the right sales!
+These are a little bit more complicated, but totally worth it if you find the right ones!

-If you’ve never been to an estate sale, here’s a little run down.
-Estate sales usually take place in a person’s home, when that person or family members are trying to sell all of their stuff.
+If you’ve never been to one, here’s a little run down.
+They usually take place in a person’s home when that person or family members are trying to sell all of their stuff.

-Before they open the doors to the home, they usually start handing out numbers on a first come first serve basis (they start doing this at a specific time before the sale starts, read the ad information to know what that company does).
+Before they open the doors to the home, they usually start handing out numbers on a first come, first served basis (they start doing this at a specific time before the sale starts.
+Read the ad information to know what that company does).

 And then once the doors open, they let people into the home in the order of what number they have.